Short Mayo Composite: Legacy

 The concept also had an unusual legacy, since in 1976 NASA needed to transport the Space Shuttle between the Kennedy Space Center and Edwards Air Force Base between each mission, and to get the craft airborne for gliding tests.
-A NASA engineer remembered the Mayo Composite, and NASA modified a second-hand Boeing 747 as the carrier aircraft accordingly.
+Jim McLaughlin, Chief Weights Engineer for Boeing 747 program, who was assisting NASA with the SCA Program, was previously the Chief Weights Engineer for Short Brothers and had been involved in the development of the Mayo Composite design at Shorts, and reminded a NASA engineer of the concept which enabled NASA to modify a second-hand Boeing 747 as the carrier aircraft accordingly.